 We also disaggregate the input demand and supply curves by gender, as the disaggregated parametric analyses revealed significant gender differences.
-Figures 3 and 4 show supply and demand for the tool for the men and women.
+Figs. 3 and 4 show supply and demand for the tool for the men and women.
 The much stronger non-linear price response for the men than for the women is the most important difference.
-Similarly, Figures 5 and 6 show the demand and supply curves for fertilizer for the men and women, respectively.
-Again, we see many more non-linear responses for the men, particularly on the supply side.
-The women are less likely to buy fertilizer even at the lowest price of 40 EB, whereas the men show higher supply elasticity in the range from 40 to 80 EB.
+Similarly, Figs. 5 and 6 show the demand and supply curves for fertilizer for the men and women, respectively.
+Again, we see stronger non-linear responses for the men, particu-